Mexican watchdog's ruling another blow to Slim's Telcel

-MEXICO CITY Mexico's competition watchdog Cofeco said mobile phone company Telcel dominates the country's phone market, opening the door to tougher regulation of the company owned by Carlos Slim, the world's richest man.
+MEXICO CITY, April 4 Mexico's competition watchdog Cofeco said mobile phone company Telcel dominates the country's phone market, opening the door to tougher regulation of the company owned by Carlos Slim, the world's richest man.

 The announcement on Thursday confirms a 2010 ruling by Cofeco that Slim's company had appealed.